What training can we provide?

 What about other organisations’ training on dissociation and related topics?

 The following organisations also offer related training.
 This listing is provided for your information only.
-It does not indicate general recommendation or endorsement by First Person Plural of the training provided by these organisations.
-We commonly work in partnership with the European Society for Trauma & Dissociation (UK Network) in the design and delivery of their training programmes and our own one day trainings are included in their portfolio.
+With the exception of the Foundation course from ESTD-UK inclusion in this list does not indicate general recommendation or endorsement by First Person Plural of the training provided by these organisations.